NJUNLP/ReNeLLM/README.md

 ## Citation

-If you use our code or method, please cite our paper.
+If you find this repository helpful, feel free to cite our paper:

 ```bibtex
 @article{ding2023wolf,